-Maine Construction Group will meet with the customer on their scheduled date at the main office location in Hermon, ME.
-They will listen to all of the clients thoughts and ideas, while developing a plan together.
+Maine Construction Group will meet with the customer at our office in Holden.
+We will listen to all of your thoughts and ideas while developing a plan together.
 This meeting can last 1-2 hours.

-*Note: It is always helpful when the customer brings pictures, samples, etc. of design aspects that they like.
-Some customers are unsure of what direction they want take and if that's the case Maine Construction Group will make recommendations to them.
+*Please Note: It is always helpful when the customer brings pictures or samples of design aspects that they like.
+Some customers are unsure of what direction they want to take.
+If that's the case, Maine Construction Group will make recommendations to them.

-As the design is developed, Maine Construction Group will begin to gather a material list of the parts and pieces that are included in the home.
-This includes earthwork costs, foundation material/labor costs, framing material, plumbing fixtures, electrical fixtures, exterior doors and windows, flooring, interior doors & kitchen/bath cabinets.
+As the design is developed, Maine Construction Group will complete a checklist of the parts and pieces included in the home.
+This includes earthwork, foundation costs, framing material, plumbing fixtures, electrical fixtures, exterior doors, windows, flooring, interior doors, kitchen, and bath cabinets.

-In most cases, Maine Construction Group acts as the general contractor and coordinates the project from the conception to the finished product.
-They make use with a scheduling software, which allows them to coordinate with necessary subcontractors, as well as give the customer an accurate deadline to move in.
+In most cases, Maine Construction Group acts as the general contractor.
+We coordinate the project from the conception to the finished product.
+We also make arrangements with the necessary subcontractors and give the customer a move-in date.

-Based upon Maine Construction Group's conversations with the client, a completed design layout and a materials list, Maine Construction Group will compile this information and put it into a proposal.
-This proposal will detail what materials will be used for the project and the labor that will be involved to complete the work.
-Maine Construction Group's proposal will be a guaranteed, maximum price which assures all customer what they will be paying for their new home.
+Maine Construction Group will compile this information from the steps above and put it into a proposal.
+This proposal will detail what materials will be used for the project and the labor involved to complete the work.
+Maine Construction Group's proposal will be a guaranteed, maximum price that assures all customers what they will be paying for their new home.

 Once all of the terms in the proposal are agreed upon, a standard construction contract is drafted.
 The contract includes language which protects both the customer and the contractor.
-It has details which link it directly to the proposal, as well as payment terms, change order fees, and more.
+It has details from the proposal and payment terms, change order fees, and more.

-Maine Construction Group will be responsible for supplying/scheduling all of the materials and contractors to get the project completed.
-We keep our customers informed along the way with the use of scheduling software.
+Maine Construction Group will be responsible for supplying the materials and scheduling all of the contractors to get the project completed.
+We'll keep you informed along the way!

-Once the shell is secured, all electrical and plumbing rough-ins will begin, followed by the wall cavity insulation and wall covering (in most cases drywall/paint).
-This process can take 1 month.
+Once the shell is secured, all electrical and plumbing rough-ins begin, followed by the wall cavity insulation and wall covering, in most cases, drywall/paint.
+This process can take a month.

-Next comes the finished work including, flooring, cabinets, trim & finished stairs.
-Depending on the size of the project this can all be done in within 1-2 months.
+Next comes the finished work, including flooring, cabinets, trim, and finished stairs.
+Depending on the size of the project, this can all be done within 1-2 months.

-The total time the process takes, from the start of the earthwork to the point when the home is ready to be lived in, is usually between 5-7months.
+From the start of the earthwork to when the home is ready to be lived in, the process takes from the start of the earthwork between 5-7 months.
 More complex projects can take as much as 10 months to complete.